 You have the choice of joining either MRS or MKS, or both.
-If you decide to join both you need to specify on the application form how you wish your contributions to be split between the schemes.
+If you decide to join both you will need to complete two (2) forms – MRS and MKS.
+You need to specify on the application forms how you wish your contributions to be split between the schemes.

 The Trustees have prepared a guideline to assist you make your portfolio choice.
 Before making your portfolio choice you may wish to consult a financial adviser.

-Your contributions to the Fund will be deducted from your pay each week and sent to the Fund.
-Contributions to MRS are sent to the Fund directly via your employer while contributions to MKS are sent to the Fund via IRD.
+Your contributions to the Scheme will be deducted from your pay each week and sent to the Fund.
+Contributions to MRS are sent to the Scheme directly via your employer while contributions to MKS are sent to the Fund via IRD.
 On receipt these contributions are credited to your account.

 The rate at which your employer will contribute is generally determined by your employment agreement.